 How to Install Synth Riders Custom Songs Manually

-Synth Riders has custom songs support by default and you don’t need any extra hardware.
-You simply follow the instructions above to download custom songs to your computer and then use the steps below to move them to the game.
+Synth Riders has custom song support by default; you don’t need any extra hardware.
+You follow the instructions above to download custom songs to your computer and then use the steps below to move them to the game.

-- Connect your Oculus Quest to your computer.
-If this is your first time doing this, make sure you enable the device in your headset and then you should see the Quest in your My Computer (Windows) or Finder (Mac) folder.
+- Connect your Meta Quest to your computer.
+If this is your first time doing this, enable the device in your headset, and then you should see the Quest in your My Computer (Windows) or Finder (Mac) folder.